Best hummus recipe: 6 tips for the creamiest homemade hummus

 - Also add a pinch of salt, tablespoon of olive oil, half of the lemon juice and half of the tehina (or one drop of sesame oil).

 - Keep adding extra water and tehina until the texture is soft and smooth.

 - Add extra lemon juice and salt to taste.

 - Scoop the hummus in a bowl and drizzle with the remaining olive oil.
 Enjoy my best hummus recipe!

 Do you like to make hummus at home?

-Or do you prefer the store bought version?
+Or do you prefer store bought hummus?